Black Women's Mental Health: Exploring Challenges & How To Support Mental Health

 Moving forward, several inequalities in the healthcare system need to be addressed for Black women to be able to receive the care they need and deserve.
 More representation is needed among mental healthcare providers so that minorities can feel seen, heard, and understood.
 Providers also need more education regarding the needs of Black women and minorities in general.

 It’s also important to take steps to reduce the stigma surrounding Black women and mental illness.
+Yearly, awareness months are being commemorated for our fellow Black men and women out there, one of which is Black History Month.
 Many are hesitant to seek help because of the fear of judgment from friends and families.
 Some even judge themselves for seeking support.
 They may believe they should be able to get better on their own, that they just need to be stronger, or that mental health challenges are “all in their head.”
 Research shows that many Black people end up masking their symptoms of mental illness instead of seeking help for them.
 This leaves them coping on their own and can exacerbate their condition over time.

 Overall, Black women face everyday inequalities in society that put them at a disadvantage.
 Other factors that need to be addressed are systemic racism, poverty, and lack of awareness about mental health.
 It’s important to remedy these disparities in the system since Black women need and deserve help just as much as anyone else.